workingDog/StixToNeoDB/README.md

 Depends on the scala [ScalaStix](https://github.com/workingDog/scalastix) library (included in the "lib" directory).

-Java 8 is required and Neo4j-3.2.1 needs to be installed.
+Java 8 is required and Neo4j-3.2.1 should be installed to process the results.

 See also the build file.